Sokkeldirektoratet

 (2) Gas densitometers shall be verified against calculated density.

-(3) Differential pressure transmitters calibrated at atmospheric conditions shall be verified under normal operating conditions.
+(3) Differential pressure transmitters calibrated at atmospheric conditions shall be verified at normal operating conditions.

 Section 88.